Beanie (seamed cap): Styles

 One popular style of the beanie during the early half of the twentieth century was a kind of skullcap made of four or six felt panels sewn together to form the cap.
 The panels were often composed of two or more different contrasting colors to give them a novel and distinctive look.
 This type of beanie was also very popular with some colleges and fraternities, as they would often use school colors in the different panels making up the headgear.

-Another style of beanie was the whoopee cap, a formed and pressed wool felted hat, with a flipped up brim that formed a band around the bottom of the cap.
+Another style of beanie was the whoopee cap, a formed and pressed wool felted hat, with a flipped-up brim that formed a band around the bottom of the cap.
 The band would often have a decorative repeating zig-zag or scalloped pattern cut around the edge.
 This gives the whoopee cap the appearance of a silly-looking crown made of fabric, or yarn that has been knit or crocheted instead of precious metals like gold, silver, platinum, and so on.
 It was also quite common for schoolboys to adorn these styles of beanies with buttons and pins.

 Etymology

-The cloth-covered button on the crown is about the size of a bean seed and may be the origin of the term "beanie".
-Some academics believe that the term is instead derived from a type of headgear worn in some medieval universities.
-The yellow hats (bejaunus, meaning "yellowbill", later beanus, a term used for both the hats and the new students) evolved into the college beanies of later years.

 According to the Oxford English Dictionary, the etymology is uncertain, but probably derives from the slang term "bean", meaning "head".
 In New Zealand and Australia, the term "beanie" is normally applied to a knit cap known as a toque in Canada and parts of the US, but also may apply to the kind of skull cap historically worn by surf lifesavers and still worn during surf sports.
 The non-knitted variety is normally called a "cap" in other countries.

+Other explanations have referred to the cloth-covered button on the crown, which is about the size of a bean.
+Some academics believe that the term is instead derived from a type of headgear worn in some medieval universities.
+The yellow hats (bejaunus, meaning "yellowbill", later beanus, a term used for both the hats and the new students) evolved into the college beanies of later years.

-In the United Kingdom, the term "Benny hat" may also refer to a knitted style of headcovering.
-This name originally comes from the character "Benny", played by actor Paul Henry in the British Crossroads soap opera.
-The character appeared from the mid-1970s to the late-1980s and usually wore a knitted version of the hat.
+In the United Kingdom, the term "Benny hat" may also refer to a knitted style of head-covering.
+This name originally comes from the character "Benny" from the British soap opera Crossroads, played by actor Paul Henry.
+The character appeared from the mid-1970s to the late 1980s and usually wore a knitted version of the hat.